All products featured on Ethos have been independently selected by our editorial team.

-These fragrance brands are redefining clean scents with natural, non-toxic perfume ingredients that are better for your body and the planet.
+Shop the leading fragrance brands redefining clean scents with natural, phthalate-free, and non-toxic perfume ingredients that are better for your body and the planet.

 Scents are transformative, magical, even.
 But the perfume industry is filled with toxic chemicals labeled as “trade secrets” that can put our health at risk, not to mention the health of the planet.
 A growing number of brands are working to address this with clean fragrances void of harmful chemicals, and sustainable practices re-shaping the industry.